mrmeswani/Robotics/README.md

 # Robotics
-This repo contains some practice projects for robotics.
+This repo contains some projects for robotics.
 Read the license file for terms and conditions and in some cases each individual project will have its own licenses.

 The projects are

 * RoboND-Rover-Project: Project for Robotics Nandodegree Term1 rover project
-*